 Notice the column titled Attribute.
-This is where you will see if a course is pass/fail or meets the writing requirement or requires departmental approval to register (such as independent courses and courses available only to specific groups of students).
+This is where you will see if a course is pass/fail or requires departmental approval to register (such as independent courses and courses available only to specific groups of students).

 - My class is variable credit, what does that mean and how do I select the correct number of credits?

-Some courses are 2 credit hours of class instruction with an optional 1 more credit hour if you write a paper in addition to all other course requirements.
+Some courses are offered with variable number of credits that can be earned (ex. externships).
 These courses are “variable” credits.
 If you intend to comply with the course requirements that allow you the additional credit, then you must first register for the class.
 Banner automatically selects the minimum number of credits allowed.
 After registering for the course, you must either go back to the Registration Menu and Select Change Class Options, or select the hyperlink (highlighted credit hours) on the Add/Drop worksheet which will take you to the Change Class Options page.
 On the Change Class Options page you will see a selection box next to Credit Hours.
 In parenthesis, you will see how many credit hours a course can be taken for (ex.
 2.00 to 3.00.)
 In the selection box, enter the number of credit hours you wish to take.
 Submit.
 If you do not SUBMIT, your changes will NOT be saved.
 You only need to complete this step if you are taking the course for more than the minimum number of credit hours allowed.

 - Are there courses I must register for in a term?